tomGdow/ActionCable_dhh_tutorial/README.md

 dhhaction.tomgdow.com

+Deployed on Digital ocean with Puma as stand-alone server behind an Apache reverse proxy (see [here](https://www.phusionpassenger.com/library/deploy/standalone/reverse_proxy.html))

 ### Notes
-The tutorial is available at https://www.youtube.com/watch?v=n0WUjGkDFS0
+The tutorial (*Rails 5: Action Cable demo* by *David Heinemeier Hansson*) is available at https://www.youtube.com/watch?v=n0WUjGkDFS0

 Developed locally on vagrant virtual machine with Ubuntu/trusty64, Rails 5.0.0.1 and  Ruby 2.3.1

-Deployed on Digital ocean with Puma as stand-alone server behind an Apache reverse proxy (see [here](https://www.phusionpassenger.com/library/deploy/standalone/reverse_proxy.html))
+To use port 4000 instead of port 3000, add the following line to development.rb

+    config.action_cable.allowed_request_origins = ['http://localhost:4000']

+The followinng will now work:

+    rails s -p 4000 -b 0.0.0.0